Key Concepts

 Parcel

 A parcel is the fundamental unit of land in merca.earth.
-On the map it appears as a polygon — a closed shape defined by vertices with exact integer coordinates.
+On the map it appears as a polygon — a closed shape you draw on the world.

 Every corner snaps to a precise grid point, and the protocol uses fixed-point arithmetic (no floating-point rounding) so that independent nodes always agree on whether a shape is valid.